Skunk Anansie | Queen Zee

 You know you are in for a great show when at just three songs in you have witnessed the undisputed Queen of crowd surfing perform whilst being held aloft by the appreciative, incredibly diverse crowd, which serves to highlight the appeal of the band and their music.

 New songs including their recent single ‘What You Do For Love’ joined the classics, big hits such as ‘Weak’ and ‘Hedonism’.
-There were some incredibly touching and tender moments as well as some completely explosive moments, Skin herself said when introducing the new song ‘This Means War’ that the song was so new it hadn’t yet been recorded, but she also said that it was going to “rip your faces off”, she wasn’t wrong this particularly song was one of the highlights of an incredible show.
+There were some incredibly touching and tender moments as well as some completely explosive moments.
+Skin herself said when introducing the new song ‘This Means War’ that the song was so new it hadn’t yet been recorded, but she also said that it was going to “rip your faces off”, she wasn’t wrong this particular song, it was one of the highlights of an incredible show.

 Both visually and musically they appeared as fresh and unique as they have ever been, although this was a retrospective show that spanned their impressive career it was as far from being a heritage show as is possible.
 This was a masterclass in how to celebrate a milestone and judging from this performance there is still much more to come from Skunk Anansie.